accoffin12/streaming-07-FinalMTA/README.md

 cd Dcuments\folder_where_repo_is\
 cd Documents\ACoffinCSIS44671\streaming-07-Final # This is where the file is located on my computer
 ```
-3. Activate the created RabbitEnv within each terminal.
+3. Activate the created RabbitEnv within the terminal.
 ```
 conda activate RabbitEnv
 ```